Corporate Governance and Compensation Report

 Board of Directors

-VZ Holding Ltd’s Board of Directors is responsible for the ultimate direction of the Group and for the supervision and control of the Group Executive Board.
-It appoints and monitors the members of the Group Executive Board and periodically revises and signs off the Group’s strategy.
-It issues the necessary directives and guidelines and
+VZ Holding Ltd’s Board of Directors is responsible for the supervision and control of the Group’s Executive Board.
+It appoints and monitors the members of the Group Executive Board and revises and signs off the Group’s strategy.
+The Board of Directors acts as a collective body, issues the necessary regulations, establishes the Group’s organisation and risk policy and is briefed about the course of business on a regular basis.

 Group Executive Board